Natural Health Message — Herbs, Remedies & Nutrition for Whole-Body Wellness.

 Can dandelion tea help with high blood pressure?

-There is very little research on dandelion, and NCCIH says there is no compelling scientific evidence supporting it for any health condition.
-Food amounts are generally less concerning, but supplement doses can raise safety and interaction questions.
-[NCCIH, 2024]
+There is very little research on dandelion’s effects on human health, and NCCIH says there is no compelling scientific evidence supporting dandelion for any health condition.
+Dandelion supplements may also interact with some medicines.
+[NCCIH Dandelion, 2024]

 What eating pattern has the best evidence for blood pressure?

-Can I stop my blood pressure medicine if my numbers improve?
+Can I stop blood pressure medicine if my readings improve?

 References

-• National Heart, Lung, and Blood Institute.
-Health Benefits of DASH.
-February 25, 2026. → View source
+7. National Heart, Lung, and Blood Institute.
+DASH Health Benefits.
+Accessed June 2026.
+View source

 Related posts:

-1. 13 Popular Foods That Cause High Blood Pressure
+1. 13 Foods That Cause High Blood Pressure

-4. Heart Disease in Seniors: Warning Signs, Risk Factors, and How to Protect Your Heart After 65
+3. Heart Disease in Seniors: Warning Signs, Risk Factors, and What Helps After 65

 foods that lower blood pressure quicklyhigh blood pressure foods to avoidhigh blood pressure treatmenthow to lower blood pressure naturallyhow to reduce high blood pressure